gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

   world frame when the `//model/pose[@relative_to]` attribute is set to either `world` or empty.

-These frames and their semantics are described below in more detail.
+SDFormat 1.5 permitted explicit `//frame` elements in many places.
+SDFormat 1.7 limits `//frame` elements to `//model` and `//world` since this provides equivalent functionality with much less complexity required in the SDFormat parser.

-#### Alternatives considered
+##### 1.2.1 Alternatives considered

 Introducing implicit frames for other elements such as `//link/visual`, `//link/collision`, and `//link/sensor` was considered.
 However, it was